-As you can see from this graph from Statista, almost $15 billion was spent from Thanksgiving up to Cyber Monday on the 26th November.
+As you can see from this graph from Statista, almost $15 billion was spent from Thanksgiving up to Cyber Monday on the 26th of November.

-Sleighing the holidays should be treated as marathon, not a sprint.
+Sleighing the holidays should be treated as a marathon, not a sprint.
 Download our ebook the “Digital Holiday Playbook” for a 9-step guide to growing conversion, winning the sale, and fostering brand loyalty.

 So, get started building your gift finder today!